 I am sure we all ask ourselves, “How do Runway Models keep their body in shape all year round?”.
 We first need to understand the difference between Fitness models to Fashion models.

-The Runway models want to have a leaner look and not be too muscular because that can effect their performance on the shows and their fit to the clothing.
+The Runway models want to have a leaner look and not be too muscular because that can affect their performance on the shows and their fit to the clothing.

 Fitness models are way more muscular than runway models and often the runway models keep their body leaner for longer periods and don’t have a bulking phase (gaining mass period) on their diet.